jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ## Performance
 When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be provided here.
-Things to be considered in the assessment
-include:
+We'll compare it to a couple of other guns.
+Criteria for assessment include:
 - Weight, length, & ease of maneuvering in close quarters
 - Muscle fatigue from a long day of shootin' stuff up
 - Speed of magazine changes